davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

       of `othree/yajs.vim`.

-**All of these provide ES2015 (ES6) and JSDoc support to varying degrees**, which Vim lacks be default.
+**All of these provide ES2015 (ES6) and JSDoc support to varying degrees**, which Vim lacks by default.
 I personally use and recommend [othree/yajs.vim] since it has most up-to-date language support.
 The author also writes a few other plugins that can be used in conjunction with it (although they may work with the other syntaxes too).